Bellman281/Kafka_Stream_Python/README.md

 ```

-3. we need to geoHASH the locations
+3. we need to geoHASH the locations.
+The geohash_consumer.py will take care of it. it will consume the stream from KAFKA and then produce GEOHASH with different percision for each user.